IronLuffy55/react-native-fix-server-port/README.md

 # react-native-fix-server-port
 Package can change the port being used by the dev server.

-This removes a manual step if app being worked on is meant to be used on a different port than 8081.
-Which if rm -rf node_modules is executed a lot can save some time.
+Removes manual step for projects where dev server needs to run port different from 8081 (default).
+Which can save time if rm -rf node_module is executed a lot

 Notes:
 1. iOS only